-Page 37, last paragraph continued to page 38: GAO states. "...
-While GSA's cost analysis is useful in determining whether construction or leasing is more cost-effective, a more comprehensive analysis that includes additional factors is necessary to determine the cost of the St. Elizabeths development to the government as a whole.
-For example, a more comprehensive analysis could take into account...."
-(See GAO's continuation of its statement in the table below and GSA's response in the right column):

-GAO'S PROPOSED COMPREHENSIVE ANALYSIS GSA'S RESPONSE (1) DHS's actual and projected leasing costs for locations where it is currently housed This analysis would be misleading.
+ENCLOSURE GAO-07-658 are not included in the project The cost of remediation is unk Human Services as required b transferred to GSA in Decemb Page 37, last paragraph cont useful in determining whether comprehensive analysis that in tinued to page 38: GAO states. " While GSA's cost analysis is construction or leasing is more cost-effective, a more collected additional factors is necessary to determine the cost of the table below and GSA's res t to the government as a whole.
+For example, a more take into account" (See GAO's continuation of its statement in ponse in the right column): GAO'S PROPOSED COMPREHENSIVE ANALYSIS GSA'S RESPONSE See comment 3.
+(1) DHS's actual and projected leasing costs for locations where it is currently housed This analysis would be misleading.
 Including this analysis as a data point for alternative DHS housing solutions ignores the fact that DHS's current housing configuration is unacceptable and, in any event, DHS would not renew leases in place, but would seek to consolidate its headquarters functions via another vehicle.
 DHS is currently paying an average of \$30 per sf for its leased locations totaling \$135,000,000 annually.
 Be advised that GSA has already initiated a number of actions to address issues identified in the draft report.
 For example, GSA has awarded a contract to verify the DHS headquarters occupancies in the National Capital Region and to develop scenarios that identify the most cost effective approach to achieve DHS's final housing solution, recognizing DHS's collocation requirement.
-This study is scheduled for completion in the fall of 2007.
+This study is scheduled for completion in the fall of 2007. ee comment 4.
 (2) DHS costs, including costs such as tenant building improvements, which stand at \$1.2 billion, and how they would vary depending on the alternative ultimately selected, to develop the site GSA does not believe that DHS's tenant-specific costs would vary significantly from location to location.
 The TAPS analysis does not include these costs, as the Government would incur the costs in any housing alternative that met DHS's programmatic needs.